 Heart health can be a big concern for dog owners, especially those who are raising certain breeds.
 For instance, the Doberman Pinscher, Boxer, Scottish Deerhound, Irish Wolfhound, Great Dane, Saint Bernard, Afghan Hound, and Cocker Spaniel all have a greater risk of developing an enlarged heart, also known as dilated cardiomyopathy (DCM), as compared to other breeds.

-When these muscles enlarge, a number of dangers can follow, such as:
+When these muscles enlarge, several dangers can follow, such as:

 2. Distended Abdomen